vveiln/mpc-solver-approx/README.md

 ## Compilation params
 - field size = 28948022309329048855892746252171976963363056481941560715954676764349967630337 (Pasta p parameter)

+## How to run

+Assuming that mp-spdz is in the same dir as this repo (../MP-SPDZ-0.3.7/),

+1. to generate random ptx params, run `python3 gen-params.py` (the swap intent is hardcoded)
+2. run `sh compile-run.sh strategy` to compile strategy.mpc

 ## Solving strategies

 ### First algorithm (two-party exact intent matching)